mattheww/gomill/gomill_docs/competitions.rst

    boardsize or handicap forfeits or voids the game or what.

+.. _scoring:

 Scoring
 ^^^^^^^

 The ringmaster has two scoring methods: ``players`` (which is the default), and ``internal``.
-The :setting:`scorer` setting determines which is used.
+The :setting:`scorer` Matchup setting determines which is used.

 When the ``players`` method is used, the players are asked to score the game using the |gtp| :gtp:`final_score` command.
-See also the :setting:`is_reliable_scorer` setting.
+See also the :setting:`is_reliable_scorer` Player setting.

 When the ``internal`` method is used, the ringmaster scores the game itself, area-fashion.
 It assumes that all stones remaining on the board at the end of the game are alive.
-It doesn't apply any handicap stone compensation.
+It applies :setting:`komi`, but no handicap stone compensation.

 .. _startup checks: